 I serve on a number of committees for the Department of Human Sciences, the College of Behavioral and Social Sciences, and the University.

 I am a native of North Carolina.
 I was born in Greensboro and grew up in Elizabeth City.
 After graduating from Northeastern High School I attended Campbell College (now University), where I earned a Bachelor of Science Degree in Sociology.
 I then attended Virginia Polytechnic Institute and State University (VPISU, now Virginia Tech) and worked full-time in the University Bookstore.
 I received a research assistantship to work for Dr. Clifton D. Bryant, Department Chair of the Sociology Department.
 In 1980 I completed my MS thesis on "Social Distance Towards Former Mental Patients," based on survey data that I designed and collected from college students.
 After receiving my Masters of Science Degree in Sociology I moved to Charlotte and worked as a Research Associate for the Urban Institute for the University of North Carolina-Charlotte.
 During that time I also taught Sociology courses, as an Adjunct Lecturer, at the University of North Carolina-Charlotte, Queens College, Johnson C. Smith University, Winthrop College and the Presbyterian Hospital School of Nursing.
 In 1985 I was hired as a full-time Instructor in Sociology at Johnson C. Smith University.
 In 1988 I took a leave of absence to attend Duke University to pursue a PhD in Sociology.
 While at Duke I received a Predoctoral Fellowship in Medical Demography and Social Epidemiology of Aging, funded by the National Institute of Aging, NIH.
 In 1992 I received my PhD.
 My dissertation was "A Cross-national Study of Disability among the Elderly in Less Developed Countries: Implications for the Epidemiologic Transition Theory," based on data collected from 13 countries by the World Health Organization (WHO).
 After receiving my PhD, I worked at Johnson C. Smith University and the University of South Carolina in Columbia.
 I then returned to Durham to work at the Duke University Center for Demographic Studies as Postdoctoral Fellow and later as a Research Scientist.
 In 2006 I joined the faculty at North Carolina Central University as an Associate Professor in Sociology.
 I received tenure and was promoted to Professor in 2011.
-In 2014 I joined the Department of Human Sciences at NCCU.
+In Fall 2014 I joined the Department of Human Sciences at NCCU.

 My research interests are varied and include: Demography; Health and disability; Child well-being; Aging and the life course; Quantitative Research